About the Scottish National Gallery

-The newly refurbished Academy, in front of the Gallery, re-opened in 2003 as a world-class venue for special temporary exhibitions.
+The Academy, in front of the Gallery, re-opened in 2003 as a world-class venue for special temporary exhibitions.
 It has two floors of exhibition space, and current exhibitions are listed in the What’s On calendar.

 Both of these buildings give access to the Gardens Entrance – a state-of-the-art space containing a restaurant, café, cloakroom, shop, IT gallery and information desk.
 The Gardens Entrance also houses a lecture theatre and centre in which we deliver our award-winning educational programmes.
 The Gardens Entrance offers spectacular views over Princes Street Gardens.